 Cats have earned a fair reputation for being unfriendly, aloof, and preferring a solitary life.
 But as cat owners, we know this is far from the truth.

-Our furbabies are as affectionate and loving as they are social and friendly.
-Temperament, personality, and the breed of your cat can influence how cuddly your ball of fluff is.
+Our cuddle monsters are often as affectionate and loving as they are social and friendly.
+Your cat’s personality, temperament, and feline breed can influence how cuddly your fluff is.

 Sometimes, they’ll figure out what time you arrive home from work and will be waiting at the door for you, demanding attention.
 They’ll rub against your legs, bump you with their heads, or meow for snuggle time – this can be a display of social bonding too.

-At bedtime, it’s not unusual for cats to practice ‘pillowing’ with another cat.
+It’s not unusual for cats to practice ‘pillowing’ with another cat at bedtime.
 This is when they use their brother or sister as a ‘pillow’ to snuggle up next to or on – adorable!

 If they are the only felines – or pets – in the house, then you’re the next best option.
-Cats yearn for cuddles, which is why you would see them sleeping together or lying on each other, and this same bonding element translates to humans.
+Cats yearn for cuddles, which is why you would see them in quirky sleeping positions together or lying on each other, and this same bonding element translates to humans.

 This is a tactile component to the feline and human bond, a way your kitty is saying, ‘I love you and I want to spend time with you.’